Colegio de San Juan de Letran: Institute of Information Technology

 In 2003, Letran Manila was the first school to partner with Microsoft for the Microsoft IT Academy program in the Philippines.
 It is one of the academic institutions that offers a degree in Information Technology mapped with the premier certification from Microsoft.
 It began as an area in the College of the Liberal Arts, Sciences, and Education.
 Starting A.Y.
 2012–13, the Institute of Information Technology transferred to the College of Engineering.

 Graduate school

-The Professional School for Continuing Education in Business of the Letran Graduate School is located at the St. Albert the Great building.
+The Letran Graduate School was founded in 1974 by Director Ramon C. Reyes.
+The Letran Graduate School began with the Master in Business Administration (MBA) program.
+In 1980, under the leadership of Dean Theodoro T. Abrigo, the Master in Business Administration Special Management Program (MBA SMP) was introduced.
+In 1995, Dean Perfecto Panuelos launched the Doctor of Business Administration (DBA) program.

 Basic Education

-The Colegio de San Juan de Letran in Manila has a Basic Education department that has been in existence for almost 400 years.
-Letran started as an all-boys school, then began accepting female enrollees in the first year during the academic year 2005–06 for its basic education program.
+The Colegio de San Juan de Letran in Manila has a Basic Education department that has been in existence for almost four centuries.
+Letran started as an orphanage for boys, then began accepting female enrollees in the first year of the academic year 2006–07 for its basic education program.